Back to StorageRadar

 Take the last 5 snapshots and build a brief trend: total disk size on each date, total growth over the period, and average daily growth rate in MB/day.

-You get: A mini timeline — tells you how fast your disk is filling up and whether growth is accelerating.
+A mini timeline showing how fast your disk is filling up.

 17 Find anomalous growth spikes